 - Automated Enrichment: Based on the context of a word, our automated enrichment algorithm identifies relevant synonyms, which it then adds to the search index.
 For example, if a word is "smart", we may add additional words such as "intelligent" and "clever" to the search index.
-If the word is a "curtain", we may add a word "drape".
+If the word is a "curtain", we may add the word "drape".
 Automated addition of relevant synonyms allows shoppers to locate a product not only by using the original word but with additional synonyms added by our algorithm.
-Currently, this feature is supported for the following languages: English, Finnish, Swedish and the French languages.
+Currently, this feature is supported for the following languages: English, Finnish, Swedish, Spanish, French, Danish, Italian, Dutch, Polish, Portuguese, and Hebrew languages.

 - Advanced Query Processing: Queries such as "formal tops under 100 USD" requires understanding the intent behind the query and fetch the appropriate products.
-Currently, the feature is available for the following languages: English, Finnish, French and the Swedish languages.
+Currently, the feature is available for the following languages: English, Finnish, Spanish, French, and Swedish languages.

 Note: If this page does not answer your question on a language-specific feature, please write to us at firstname.lastname@example.org.